KDAB/cxx-qt/README.md

   * Linux 64-bit x86 - currently we only support Linux, but we plan on adding arm 64-bit, macOS, and Windows support in the future

 ### Compiling
-In a cxx-qt project, the build system is based on CMake, which uses Cargo under the hood.
+In a CXX-Qt project, the build system is based on CMake, which uses Cargo under the hood.
-Therefore, unlike a typical Rust project, CMake must be used to build cxx-qt.
+Therefore, unlike a typical Rust project, CMake must be used to build CXX-Qt.

-On Windows and macOS, cxx-qt defaults to installing Qt from vcpkg.
+On Windows and macOS, CXX-Qt defaults to installing Qt from vcpkg.
 Prebuilt packages are automatically downloaded from GitHub Packages (this will take several minutes the first time you run CMake).
 If you already have Qt installed, you can disable this by adding `-D VCPKG=OFF` to the CMake configure step (the first call to `cmake`).

-cxx-qt defaults to building with Qt6.
+CXX-Qt defaults to building with Qt6.
 If you want to build with Qt5 when both are installed, or you want to tell vcpkg to use Qt5, add `-D QT_DEFAULT_MAJOR_VERSION=5` to the CMake configure step.